The Venture Client Model: A Winning Formula for Corporates and Startups (With Real-World Examples)

 This process can start in one of two ways:

-• When a venture client unit proactively identifies a strategically relevant startup
+• When the venture client unit proactively identifies a promising startup

-• When a business unit within the corporate identifies a problem, gap or challenge
+• When a business unit identifies a problem, gap or challenge

-These challenges are usually complex and cannot be solved through internal resources or existing partners.
+These challenges are typically complex and cannot be addressed through internal resources or existing partnerships.
 In the latter scenario, the business unit makes a request for external startup support to the venture client unit.
-The goal is to seek out top startups that offer solutions to help the corporate reach its strategic innovation goals.

 Challenges are usually prioritised based on urgency, impact or the business unit’s motivation to solve the challenge.

-An in-depth analysis of the challenge is done to create the criteria for the new startup solution.
+An in-depth analysis is conducted to establish the criteria for the new startup solution.
 For example, the venture unit at Bosch is constantly on the lookout for new startup innovations to help speed up its development cycles.

 • Continued patronage